Science and technology in India: Chandrayaan programme

 On 18 November 2008, the Moon Impact probe was released from Chandrayaan-1 at a height of 100 km.
 During its 25-minute descent, Chandra's Altitudinal Composition Explorer (CHACE) recorded evidence of water in 650 mass spectra readings gathered during this time.
 On 24 September 2009 Science journal reported that the Chandrayaan-1 had detected water ice on the Moon.

 Chandrayaan-2 was launched on 22 July 2019.
 It was a partial success: The team wanted to send an additional lander with rover Vikram with the original orbiter in it, to mark India's terrestrial presence on Moon, but the signal connection was lost about 2.1 km above the lunar surface.
-Over several months team tried to resume contact with lander, but ended up with no success.
-Later, by the late February 2020, it was claimed that an Indian software engineer from Chennai living in USA studied the NASA data of the proposed crashed site and found the Lander.
+Over several months the team tried to resume contact with lander, but ended up with no success.
+Later, by the late February 2020, it was claimed that an Indian software engineer from Chennai living in USA studied the NASA data of the proposed crash site and found the Lander.